uffe/awesome-react-components/readme.md

 # Carousel

-<em>Display elements in a big view, one at a time.
+<em>Display several views, one at a time.

-I basically want a slideshow; There are several elements to be shown but only one is shown at a time, in a rotating fashion.
+I basically want a slideshow; There are several elements to be shown but only one should be shown at a time and in a rotating fashion.

-I'm interessted in carousels that slide between images as well in carousels that slide between react views.
+I'm interessted in carousels that slide between images as well in carousels that slide between React views.

-What libraries can I use to easliy implement such carousel with react?</em>
+What libraries can I use to easliy implement such carousel with React?</em>

  - [react-slick](https://github.com/akiran/react-slick) - React carousel component.
  - [react-swipeable-views](https://github.com/oliviertassinari/react-swipeable-views) - A React component for swipeable views.